near/NEPs/specs/Standards/Sould Bound Token/README.md

 ### SBT Registry

 Atomicity of _soul transfer_ in current NEAR runtime is not possible if the token balance is kept separately for each SBT smart contract.
-We need an additional contract: the `SBT Registry`, to provide atomic transfer of all user tokens and efficient way to block accounts in relation to a Kill event.
+We need an additional contract: the `SBT Registry`, to provide atomic transfer of all user tokens and efficient way to block accounts in relation to a Ban event.
 The registry will provide a balance book for all associated SBT tokens.

 An SBT smart contract, SHOULD opt-in to a registry using `opt_in` function.
 One SBT smart contract can opt-in to: